 Where fish can be identified to species on-site there is no need to collect specimens.
 If there is uncertainty as to the identification of the fish, a mature adult specimen of each species should be collected if possible.
 Fish should be killed using an anaesthetic such as benzonocaine if this is available, then preserved in either formalin or alcohol.
 Formalin is simple and cheap, but toxic to humans, so alcohol may be preferred.
 Fix fish in 70% alcohol before storing them in 40% alcohol (Sutherland 2000).
-Attaching a permanent label directly to the specimen, or placing fish and labels in pierced plastic bags within a larger container of formalin or alcohol.
+Attaching a permanent label directly to the specimen, or placing fish and labels in pierced plastic bags within a larger container of formalin or alcohol avoids the need for several individually labelled containers.
+The colours of fish should be noted or photographed, as they are removed by alcohol.
 For large fish which cannot be collected for practical reasons, photos should be taken, including diagnostic features and an object for scale (such as a ruler).